 COVID SAFE TRAVEL IN TASMANIA

-Your health and wellbeing is our number-one priority so we’re taking measures to keep everyone COVID-safe.
+Your health and wellbeing is our number-one priority.
+Here is what you need to know to help us keep everyone COVID-safe.

-The areas where travellers have spent time prior to arriving in Tasmania determine the conditions for their entry into the State.
+All travellers arriving into Tasmania need to provide their contact and travel details before entering the state.
+The areas where you have spent time prior to arriving in Tasmania determine the conditions for your entry into the state.

 While you’re here